 Since that sheer luck of a lazy break, my earnings had actually doubled as well.

-Couple months went by and sales were booming, but because I’m listing so many items and not all of them are going like new iPhones at launch time, I felt like I need to step up my game.
+A couple of months went by and sales were booming, but all because I’m listing so many items and not all of them were going like new iPhones at launch time, I felt like I need to step up my game.
 So when I saw my STR dropping back, I had to try that again, and what do you know, it worked!

 Obviously, these are not the only actions I take on my account, and I also sit each working day to improve my existing listings, manage my stock and provide customer service, among other things.